TassioTenorio/projeto-finans-banco-digital/README.md

-# projeto-finans-banco-digital
+# digital-bank-finans-project
-Projeto finans é uma interface feita em html, css,  biblioteca fontawesome, de um banco de digital.
+Project finans is an interface made in html, css, fontawesome library, from a digital bank.